eugene100hickey/coursera-getting-cleaning-data/CodeBook.md

 # Code Book for run_analysis.R

+ R Programme for the Course Project in Getting and Cleaning Data from Coursera.

+ Programme accepts biometric data from a Samsung phone and does a Split-Analyse-Combine

+ Written 26th July 2015

 ## Variables

- R Programme for the Course Project in Getting and Cleaning Data from Coursera Programme accepts biometric data from a Samsung phone and does a Split-Analyse-Combine Written 26th July 2015

-activity_labels  - these are the 6 different types of activity undertaken by the trial subjects features  - these are the 561 types of measurement taken by the Samsung features_mean_std  - these are the 79 types of measurement of interest, those that involve mean or standard deviation
+*activity_labels  - these are the 6 different types of activity undertaken by the trial subjects *features  - these are the 561 types of measurement taken by the Samsung *features_mean_std  - these are the 79 types of measurement of interest, those that involve mean or standard deviation

 Samsung_data  - a function to read in the data